proplot-dev/proplot/docs/configuration.rst

 ----------------

 Proplot settings are natively stored in the `~proplot.config.rc_proplot` dictionary.
-In general they should be changed with `~proplot.config.rc` rather than `~proplot.config.rc_proplot` to ensure that :ref:`meta-settings <ug_meta>` are synced.
+They should almost always be changed with `~proplot.config.rc` rather than `~proplot.config.rc_proplot` to ensure that :ref:`meta-settings <ug_meta>` are synced.
 These settings are not found in `~matplotlib.rcParams` -- they either control proplot-managed features (e.g., a-b-c labels and geographic gridlines)